MolSimGroup/gmx_gk_autocorr/README.md

 # gmx_gk_autocorr
-Calculate the autocorrelation of the pressure tensor elements from GROMACS MD simulations, which is needed to compute the viscosity via the Green-Kubo equation.
+Calculate the autocorrelation of the pressure tensor elements from GROMACS MD simulations and the viscosity via the Green-Kubo equation.

 $\eta = \displaystyle \lim_{t\to\infty} \eta(t)  = \frac{V}{k_B T} \displaystyle \lim_{t\to\infty}  \int_0^{t} \left< P_{\alpha \beta}(t_0) \, P_{\alpha \beta}(t_0+t) \right> dt$

-In addition to the offdiagonal elements, the three corresponding combinations of the diagonal pressure tensor elements ($(P_{xx}-P_{yy})/2$, $(P_{xx}-P_{zz})/2$, and $(P_{yy}-P_{zz})/2$) are used.
+In addition to the off-diagonal elements, the three corresponding combinations of the diagonal pressure tensor elements ($(P_{xx}-P_{yy})/2$, $(P_{xx}-P_{zz})/2$, and $(P_{yy}-P_{zz})/2$) are used.

-This code uses the output from NVT GROMACS MD simulations to calculate the autocorrelation using the Green-Kubo equation.
+This code uses the output from NVT GROMACS MD simulations to calculate the autocorrelation and viscosity using the Green-Kubo equation.

 # Requirements
 The code uses fast fourier transforms to compute the autocorrelation.
 The fast fourier transforms are implemented by using the FFTW library (https://www.fftw.org/).
-GROMACS is not required to run this code, but in its current version it is hard coded to read GROMACS specific .xvg and .gro files.
+GROMACS is not required to run this code, but in its current version it is hard-coded to read GROMACS specific .xvg and .gro files.

 # Compilation
-The was compiled on a linux machine with g++ by running e.g.
+The was compiled on a Linux machine with g++ by running e.g.

 g++ -g -Wall -o main.o main.cpp readfile.cpp gkvisco.cpp -Iheaders -lfftw3 -lm